BBQ Pulled Pork Sliders

 These savory BBQ pulled pork sliders are the best game day food!
 Make them for an irresistible Super Bowl party snack.

 Looking for a savory pull apart sliders recipe you can make for this year’s Super Bowl party?
-You’ll want to try these game day BBQ pulled pork sliders, an easy and flavorful recipe that will satisfy any hungry crowd.
+You’ll want to try these BBQ pulled pork sliders, an easy and flavorful recipe that will satisfy the hungry crowd at your next game day party.

 These sliders are seriously delicious.
 Any sliders on Hawaiian rolls are pretty much irresistible – but when you load them up with our slow cooker pulled pork, caramelized onions, creamy garlic aioli, and gooey cheddar cheese, they’re simply impossible to stop eating!
 With just a little bit of prep work in the days leading up to the big game, you can make a big batch of these savory sliders for all to enjoy.